arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 ![free courses in the cloud](assets/free-courses.png "Free Content Courses in the Cloud")

-In this section you get access to several free online courses, for different age groups and topics.
-This library of courses get widen and extended regularly with new releases.
+Here, you get access to several free online courses, for different age groups and topics.
+This library of courses gets widened and extended regularly with new releases.

 ***With a School Plan you unlock access to extra online courses.***